Curious-Chronicles/garden/02-Byte Chronicles/BC9-Databases/BC92-SQL/BC923-8 Week SQL Challenge 3rd Week.md

 ```

 What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name
+- According to data, pro annual has 63. churn is 71, pro monthly is 60 and basic monthly is 8.
 ```sql
 SELECT p.plan_name, COUNT(*) AS count
 FROM foodie_fi.subscriptions AS s